kristianmandrup/http-client/README.md

-# aurelia-http-client
+# aurelia-fetch-client

-This library is part of the [Aurelia](http://www.aurelia.io/) platform and contains a simple, restful, message-based wrapper around XMLHttpRequest.
+This library is part of the [Aurelia](http://www.aurelia.io/) platform and contains a simple, restful, message-based wrapper around Fetch API.

 > To keep up to date on [Aurelia](http://www.aurelia.io/), please visit and subscribe to [the official blog](http://blog.durandal.io/).
 If you have questions, we invite you to join us on [![Join the chat at https://gitter.im/aurelia/discuss](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/aurelia/discuss?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge).